 And for our organizations, we know the war for talent is too great to win by playing dead.
 You will lose.
 And quite frankly, we deserve better.
 In the not-so-distant future of work, where automation and AI take on our old work, our humanity will be the competitive advantage.
 Creative, heart and thought-based work will be what we need from our humans.

 So, isn’t it time we show a little love in our organizations?
 In a non-creepy, totally appropriate, belonging-inducing way, that is.
 Help us want to give our time, energy, and passion to our work again.
-Employees are begging for proof of their belonging and purpose at work, so let’s out our organizational time, energy and passion to deliver on that, and watch the magic happen.
+Employees are begging for proof of their belonging and purpose at work, so let’s use our organizational time, energy and passion to deliver on that, and watch the magic happen.

 About the author: